-A. Notification and Activation of Internal and External Communications
+A. Notification and Activation (Internal and External Communications)

-- The district policies and procedures for contacting appropriate law enforcement officials in the event of a violent incident are located in the Building-level Emergency Response Plan.
+• The district policies and procedures for contacting appropriate law enforcement officials in the event of a violent incident are located in the Building-level Emergency Response Plan.
 The plan identifies individuals who are authorized to initiate contact with local law enforcement agencies.
 All communications during an incident at the school will flow through the Incident Command Center.
 Emergency services will be requested through the 911 system.

-- In the event of an emergency; staff, students and visitors will be contacted in one or more of the following manners:
+In the event of an emergency, staff, students, and visitors will be contacted in one or more of the following manners:

-- ✓ Telephone (land line and cellular)
+- Telephone

-- ✓ Intercom
+- o Intercom

-- ✓ Runner with verbal message
+- Runner with verbal message

-- ✓ Automated Notification System
+- Automated notification systems

-- District Radio System
+- District radio system

-- ✓ Regional Repeater Base Station

-- ✓ Email

-- ✓ Television/Radio
+Argyle Central School District District-Wide School Safety Plan Page 17 Revised: June 2022

-- The district has established guidelines for staff and students that in the event that they initially discover an emergency situation, or impending emergency, that they will notify the Building Principal and provide him/her with information on the nature of the event.
-In the event that the Principal cannot be reached, the District Emergency Response Team will be contacted.

-- Procedures for School Cancellation/Early Dismissal and Community Notification protocol for contacting parents, guardians, or persons in parental relation to the students in the event of a violent incident or an early dismissal are outlined in each Building-Level Emergency Response Plan.
-This includes using local media in some instances as well as an Automated

-Notification System.
-Buildings may also use a phone tree with emergency contact information provided by student's parents/legal guardians.

-- The Argyle Central School District is allowing for the temporary covering of vision panels in spaces that cannot maintain an "out of sight" location for a lockdown.
+- Regional repeater base station - o Email - Television/radio - Social media - School district's website - The district has established guidelines for staff and students that in the event that they initially discover an emergency situation, or impending emergency, that they will notify the Building Principal and provide him/her with information on the nature of the event.
+In the event that the Principal cannot be reached, the District Emergency Response Team will be contacted. - Procedures for School Cancellation/Early Dismissal and Community Notification protocol for contacting parents, guardians, or persons in parental relation to the students in the event of a violent incident or an early dismissal are outlined in each Building-Level Emergency Response Plan.
+This includes using local media in some instances as well as an Automated Notification System.
+Buildings may also use a phone tree with emergency contact information provided by student's parents/legal guardians. - The Argyle Central School District is allowing for the temporary covering of vision panels in spaces that cannot maintain an "out of sight" location for a lockdown.
 The rooms have been examined for configuration and furniture layout.
 Temporary covering will only be permitted during emergencies and drills.
 The covering must be removed promptly after the conclusion of the event. - The Argyle Central School District is allowing for the temporary barricading of doors in the event a room cannot be secured during a lockdown.
-The staff member in such space shall make every reasonable attempt to secure the space in accordance with applicable codes however, if this is not feasible barricading will be viewed as an acceptable option.

-These emergency measures allow time for responding law enforcement to arrive on scene and neutralize the threat.
+The staff member in such space shall make every reasonable attempt to secure the space in accordance with applicable codes however, if this is not feasible barricading will be viewed as an acceptable option. - These emergency measures allow time for responding law enforcement to arrive on scene and neutralize the threat.
 If possible, law enforcement should be involved in the drills to help prepare students and staff for their interactions and release from lock-down by uniformed officers.
 However, law enforcement involvement is not required by legislative mandate.
 Other protective actions such as lock-out or shelter in place are emergency actions that are usually preceded by some degree of warning time and do not require the immediate response necessary for a lock-down.
 While the school should be well versed in their lockout and shelter in place protocols, lock-down is the only type of protective action that is specifically required by the statute.

-B. Situational Responses
+B. Situational Responses - Multi-Hazard Response and Response Protocols